 We’ve got years of experience practicing family law in Henderson and has won great outcomes for our clients.
 We aren’t interested in wasting your time or money.
 Our primary concern is to bring your divorce case to a favorable conclusion as fast as possible while ensuring that you obtain everything you are entitled to by using every sensible legal strategy given to us under Henderson family law.

-Very few spousal support lawyers possess the depth of expertise we have, which means our clients have a very distinct advantager.
+Very few alimony lawyers possess the depth of expertise we have, which means our clients have a very distinct advantage.
 Our excellent track record should provides you with the confidence and assistance you will need in order to make the crucial decisions that may pinpoint the terms of the future of your family and finances.

 When it comes to complex spousal support cases Henderson, you need the best legal representation to be able to protect what is rightfully yours.
 The Hall Firm will tirelessly represent you in your case.
 Call our firm right now for a confidential consultation.

-Spousal support is court-ordered payments that one spouse may be required to pay to another upon divorce in order to support the spouse with poor earning power while they obtain a job, further their education or are bringing in earnings not enough to maintain a semblance of their previous lifestyle.
-Many factors, differing by state, can contribute to a court changing or stopping the spousal support such as a change in either party’s financial circumstances or remarriage of the spouse getting it.
+Spousal support is court-ordered payments that one spouse may be required to pay to another upon divorce.
+This payment will support the spouse with poor earning power while they obtain a job, further their education or are bringing in earnings not enough to maintain a semblance of their previous lifestyle.
+The court can decide to change or stop the alimony depending on changes in either party's financial circumstances.

-Spousal support is normally given at an Order to Show Cause on a temporary basis, in which one spouse is without a job or earning income significantly lower than the other spouse.
+Spousal support is usually provided at an Order to Show Cause on a temporary basis, in which one spouse does not have a job or is earning a significantly lower income than the other spouse.
+There are different guidelines in setting up alimony.

 At the Order to Show Cause hearing, the judge is not involved about the employability of the wife.
 Rather, at this time, the judge simply would like to preserve the status quo and also provide the wife with enough income for her basic needs, consistent with the parties’ lifestyle.